 Benjamin in the BBC’s New Broadcasting House, September 2014

-Benjamin’s first book, Belly Woman, will be published in October, 2022.
+Benjamin’s first book, Belly Woman, is out now!

 “An eye-opening work of reportage and advocacy, this timely book centres on the effects of global health crises on maternal health.”